 The book is formatted well and researched.
 From Einstein to Freddie Roach, this book is packed with historical figures.
 The ideas are contextualized well.
 This book doesn’t have any visuals and also requires deep comprehension.
 Any fan of Robert Greene will recognize the style.
 Here’s a section that I like to quote:

 “Through intense labor on your part, you gain a feel for what you are creating.
 This craftsmanship involves creating something with an elegant, simple structure, getting the most out of your materials—a high form of creativity.”Robert Greene

 Creativity is the ability to come up with new and interesting ideas.
-It’s to solve problems in unique ways but the creative flow is difficult to find.
+It’s to solve problems in unique ways but the flow is difficult to find especially if you’re in a creative rut.
 There are moments when you couldn’t get your thoughts together and ideas don’t come.

 Creativity is important in any occupation whether you’re a designer or digital analyst.
 There’s always room for more creative people who are looking for some inspiration.
 And this is quite important to solve our daily challenges.
 So, it’s up to us to be more innovative.